 – Your Citizen Service Number (BSN in Dutch)

 – Details about your health insurance

-This is a general practice in the centre of Amsterdam.
+This is a general practice in the center of Amsterdam.
 The practice cooperates with the UvA and the HvA, which means that every student from these institutes can contact this general practitioner.
 Here they specialize in students, taking into account the body of students but also the lifestyle of the student.
-They are specialised in burn-outs, travel advice & vaccination, birth control, drugs, STD’s etc. They also give a lot of attention to E-health.
-On the internet it is possible to follow training, carry out tests and follow therapy.
+They are specialized in burn-outs, travel advice & vaccination, birth control, drugs, STD’s etc. They also give a lot of attention to E-health.
+On the internet, it is possible to follow the training, carry out tests and follow therapy.

 There are also general practitioners in the Amsterdam Centraal Station.
 They are ideally located for residents of the city center who are looking for a new, easily accessible general practitioner with extended opening hours.
 Travelers and commuters can also contact them.
 All kinds of investigations are carried out via their own laboratory collection point.
 You can also get medication at the adjacent pharmacy.
 This is ideal to keep in mind in case of emergencies as well (the UvA GP can get crowded certain times of the year) since they accept walk-ins.

 Roaming in the Netherlands

 Recently the roaming rules changed within the EU.
 The new “roam like at home” rules mean that when you use your mobile phone while travelling outside your home country in any EU country you don’t have to pay any additional roaming charges.
 The new rules are intended for people who visit a country for a short period of time – it is not meant to be used for permanent roaming .
 If you are planning to stay for a longer period in the Netherlands, we strongly advise against roaming since you can get a big fine if you get caught.